Salim0706522191/alx-low_level_programming/0x14-bit_manipulation/README.md

-## Bit Manipulation
+# 0x14-bit_manipulation
-> Each file in this repository holds code that illustrates an essential concept of programming,
+> Each file in my repo has code that illustrates an essential concept of programming,
-> specific to the C programming language:
-> how to manipulate bits via switiching them on and off, getting them, and printing to/from binary
+> how to manipulate bits via switiching them on and off, getting them, and printing to/from binaries

-### Description of what each file shows:
+# Description of what each file shows:
-* main_test_files ----- folder holds test files that showcase examples of how to use functions
 * holberton.h ---------- holds files' function prototypes
 * Files that start with:
 0. a function that converts a binary number to an unsigned int